enclave-alistair/gh-actions-enclave/README.md

 steps:

 - name: Setup Enclave
-  uses: enclave-alistair/enclave-setup-action@main
+  uses: enclave-alistair/enclave-setup-action@v1
   with:
   # Enrolment key is a secret (brings you into your enclave account)
+  # Use an Ephemeral enrolment key, to remove the system from your account once the action is finished.
   enrolment-key: ${{ secrets.ENCLAVE_ENROLMENT_KEY }}

-  # We need the orgId and API key in order to revoke the system at
-  # the end of the run, so we don't use up your available systems.
-  orgId: a09a8d4dd4ea4c12a33a51e3effac9fa
-  apiKey: ${{ secrets.ENCLAVE_API_KEY }}

 - name: Wait for Connection to your on-prem server
   # Name here comes from the config in the portal.